Medigap Supplemental Plans

 "Issue-age-rated" (or "entry-age-rated") premiums are based on your age when you first buy the policy.
 The sooner you enroll, the less you will pay.

-Other factors impacting the premium rates can include inflation, geography and medical underwriting (if you did not enroll when first eligible) and other discounts.
+Other factors impacting the premium rates can include inflation, geography, medical underwriting (if you did not enroll when first eligible), and other discounts.
 You should check with each specific health insurer to see how it sets Medigap prices before you buy.

 Medicare has neither reviewed nor endorsed this information.